Meditations on the Anglo Saxon Rune Poem

 But it also telling us that we must not forget that all these things will ultimately pass away, returning to the earth from which they come.
 Life, whilst it is to be enjoyed, should not be frittered away.
 There are higher things to be pursued and the highest thing to attain in closeness to God.
 Furthermore, we should not trust in our mortal flesh, as it is weak and will ultimately let us down.

-Whilst the previous Rune, e symbolises communication and partnership, m symbolises the intelligence behind these attributes.
+Whilst the previous Rune e symbolises communication and partnership, Man symbolises the intelligence behind these attributes.
 It is our intelligence, our ability to reason and invent, that separates us from the animal world.
-In this sense, it is linked to the two ravens Huginn (mind) and Muninn (memory) who sit on Odin's shoulders in the Norse mythology and travel the world for news and information.
+In this sense, it is linked to the mythological two ravens Huginn (mind) and Muninn (memory) who sit on Odin's shoulders and travel the world for news and information.
 These two ravens symbolise our ability to think and reason (mind) and our ability to remember (memory).
 Together, these are the attributes that enable us to learn - the basis of our ability to develop and create what we call civilization.

-Mannus is one of the three earth born Gods Tacitus tells us our ancestor's believed in.
-Mannus brought civilization to our folk and is generally recognised as the Germanic name for Heimdal.
-In Norse mythology, Heimdal is the bringer of culture.
+In mythology, Mannus is one of the three earth born gods Tacitus tells us our ancestor's believed in.
+Mannus brought civilization to our folk and is generally recognised as the Germanic name for the Norse god Heimdal.
 He is said to have visited the earth and lived amongst men as a man, hence the Germanic word for him.
 He visited three families, representing the three social classes of the Germanic world; the warrior elite, the free born farmer and the thrall.
 To each of these families he fathered a child, a symbolic expression of how 'culture' was brought into the world of men by a god who became man.

 The myth is reflected in the English tradition of Scyld Scefing, who can be seen as the bringer of agriculture (the sheaf) and technology (the shield).